OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 JNIEXPORT jstring JNICALL Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI(JNIEnv *env, jobject)
 ```

 So where is the native implementation of this function?
-If you look into the <code>lib</code> directory of the APK archive, you'll see a total of eight subdirectories named after different processor architectures.
+If you look into the <code>lib</code> directory of the APK archive, you'll see a total of eight subdirectories named after different processor architectur des.
 Each of this directories contains a version of the native library <code>libnative-lib.so</code>, compiled for the processor architecture in question.
 When <code>System.loadLibrary</code> is called, the loader selects the correct version based on what device the app is running on.

 <img src="Images/Chapters/0x05c/archs.jpg" width="300px" />

-Following the naming convention, we can expect an the library to export a symbol named <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code>.
-On Linux systems, you can list the symbols from the library using <code>readelf</code> (included in GNU binutils) or <code>nm</code>.
-On Mac OS, the same can be achieved with the <code>greadelf</code> tool, which you can get by installing binutils using Macports or Homebrew.
+Following the naming convention mentioned above, we can expect an the library to export a symbol named <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code>.
+On Linux systems, you can retrieve the list of symbols using <code>readelf</code> (included in GNU binutils) or <code>nm</code>.
+On Mac OS, the same can be achieved with the <code>greadelf</code> tool, which you can install via Macports or Homebrew.
+The following example uses <code>greadelf</code>:

 ```
 $ greadelf -W -s libnative-lib.so | grep Java
      3: 00004e49   112 FUNC    GLOBAL DEFAULT   11 Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI
 ```

-Following to the naming convention, this is the native function that gets actually executed when the <code>stringFromJNI</code> native method is called.
+This is the native function that gets eventually executed when the <code>stringFromJNI</code> native method is called.

-To read the assembly code, you can load <code>libnative-lib.so</code> on any disassembler that understands ELF binaries (i.e. every disassembler in existence).
-If the app ships with binaries for different architectures, you can pick the architecture you're most familiar with, as long as the disassembler knows how to deal with it.
-Each version is compiled from the same source and has exactly the same functionality.
-However, if you're planning to debug the library on a live device later, it's usually wise to pick an arm build.
+To disassemble the code, you can load <code>libnative-lib.so</code> into any disassembler that understands ELF binaries (i.e. every disassembler in existence).
+If the app ships with binaries for different architectures, you can theoretically pick the architecture you're most familiar with, as long as the disassembler knows how to deal with it.
+Each version is compiled from the same source and implements exactly the same functionality.
+However, if you're planning to debug the library on a live device later, it's usually wise to pick an ARM build.

-To support both older and newer ARM processors, Android apps may ship with libraries compiled for different Application Binary Interface (ABI) versions.
+To support both older and newer ARM processors, Android apps ship with multple ARM builds compiled for different Application Binary Interface (ABI) versions.
 The ABI defines how the application's machine code is supposed to interact with the system at runtime.
 The following ABIs are supported:

 - armeabi: ABI is for ARM-based CPUs that support at least the ARMv5TE instruction set.
 - armeabi-v7a: This ABI extends armeabi to include several CPU instruction set extensions.
 - arm64-v8a: ABI for ARMv8-based CPUs that support AArch64, the new 64-bit ARM architecture.

 Most disassemblers will be able to deal with any of those architectures.
-We'll be using IDA Pro to disassmeble the <code>armeabi-v7a</code> version in the following examples.
+Below, we'll be viewing the <code>armeabi-v7a</code> version IDA Pro.
 It is located in <code>lib/armeabi-v7a/libnative-lib.so</code>.
 If you don't own an IDA Pro license, you can do the same thing with demo or evaluation version available on the Hex-Rays website <sup>[x]</sup>.

 Open the file in IDA Pro.
 In the "Load new file" dialog, choose "ELF for ARM (Shared Object)" as the file type (IDA should detect this automatically), and "ARM Little-Endian" as the processor type.